The Molecular Cloud Lifecycle I: Constraining H2 formation and dissociation rates with observations: Numerical Method

 The SILCC-Zoom simulations output the atomic, molecular, and total H nuclei volume densities, $n({\rm H})$, $n({\rm H_2})$, and $n$, respectively, the gas and dust temperatures, $T$ and $T_d$, and the LW radiation attenuation factors, $f_{\rm H_2, shield}$ and $f_{\rm dust}$, on a cell-by-cell basis.
 With these outputs, we derive the H$_2$ line emission map ($\mathcal{I}_{\rm tot}$) as follows: \begin{enumerate} \item We consider the observer-cloud LOS extending along the $x$-axis direction. \item For each cell at ``sky" position $y,z$, and depth $x$ in the simulation, the hydrogen nucleus column density from that cell to the observer is $N(x,y,z) = \int_0^x n(x', y, z) \mathrm{d}x'$, and the corresponding optical depth is $\tau(x,y,z) = \sigma N(x,y,z)$. \item For each cell in the simulation, $(x,y,z)$, we have the optical depth $\tau(x,y,z)$, the local photodissociation rate $D$ (Eq.~(\ref{eq: D}) with $\chi=1$), and the local excitation rate $P=D/p_{\rm diss} \approx D/0.15$ (Eq.~\ref{eq: p_diss}).
 Using these quantities, we calculate the 2D map of $\mathcal{I}_{\rm tot}$ for all LOSs $(y,z)$, using Eq.~(\ref{app eq: Itot 2}), where the integration is along $x$. \item We repeat steps 1--3 for the two other LOS orientations, LOSs along the $y$- and $z$-axes. \end{enumerate} At the conclusion of steps 1--4, we obtain maps of the H$_2$ emission line intensity, $\mathcal{I}_{\rm tot}$, for three LOS orientations.
 These maps are presented in \S \ref{sub; results 2D maps}.
 It is important to note that our synthetic observations are idealized, as they do not account for the limitations of observational instruments.

 Utilizing Eq.~(\ref{eq: D-Itot}), we convert $\mathcal{I}_{\rm tot}$ to $\dot{\Sigma}_{D}^{\rm (obs)}$.
-In what follows (\ref{sub; results 2D maps}-\ref{sub: PDFs of JF and JD}) we compare these observationally-derived rates, $\dot{\Sigma}_{D}^{\rm (obs)}$ with the true rates, $\dot{\Sigma}_{D}^{\rm (true)}$ as given by directly integrating the volumetric formation and dissociation rates in the simulation (Eq.~\ref{eq: JF JD}).
+In what follows (\S \ref{sub; results 2D maps}-\ref{sub: PDFs of JF and JD}) we compare these observationally-derived rates, $\dot{\Sigma}_{D}^{\rm (obs)}$ with the true rates, $\dot{\Sigma}_{D}^{\rm (true)}$ as given by directly integrating the volumetric formation and dissociation rates in the simulation (Eq.~\ref{eq: JF JD}).
 This comparison addresses how well the total H$_2$ line intensity traces the H$_2$ photodissociation rate.
 Similarly, we derive $\dot{\Sigma}_{F}^{\rm (obs)}$ and compare it with the true formation rate given by the simulation $\dot{\Sigma}_{F}^{\rm (true)}$.
 To obtain $\dot{\Sigma}_{F}^{\rm (obs)}$, we utilize the HI column density, $N({\rm H})$, and the total (HI+H$_2$) gas column density, $N$, obtained from the simulation data.
 We then use Eq.~(\ref{eq: JF observation 2}) to derive $\dot{\Sigma}_{F}^{\rm (obs)}$.
 As is the case for $\dot{\Sigma}_{D}^{\rm (obs)}$, the formation rate $\dot{\Sigma}_{F}^{\rm (obs)}$ is an approximation for the true rate, as it relies on an average relation (Eq.~\ref{eq: JF observation 2}) that uses integrated quantities (which can be observed) as inputs, as opposed to the real, cell-by-cell volumetric formation rates.

-In \S \ref{sub; results 2D maps}-\ref{sub: PDFs of JF and JD}, we compare $\dot{\Sigma}_{F}^{\rm (obs)}$ with $\dot{\Sigma}_{F}^{\rm (true)}$ by directly integrating the volumetric H$_2$ formation rate, cell-by-cell, along the LOS (Eq.~\ref{eq: JF JD}).
+Our analysis assumes the availability of reliable total gas column density maps.
+In practice, deriving such maps from observations requires careful consideration of multiple tracers: HI 21 cm emission for atomic gas, CO lines with appropriate $X_{\rm CO}$ conversion factors \citep{Bolatto2013}, and dust continuum emission assuming dust-to-gas ratios and emissivity laws \citep{PlanckCollaboration2011}.
+These conversions can introduce uncertainties of factors of 2-3 in the derived column densities.
+While these observational challenges are crucial for applying our method to real data, addressing them is beyond the scope of this paper.
+Instead, in this paper, we focus on the subsequent question: given maps of HI and total gas column density derived from observations, how well can we constrain H$_2$ formation and dissociation rates, and assess whether the gas is in CSS?